DHBern/labsforlabs-dh2023-slides/static/slides.md

   - possibility to work from home
   - free choice of tools
 - Encouragement to pass on their expertise
-- Tasks are organized together with superiors
+- Tasks are organized together with team-managers

 <div class="emphazise">➔ support creativity!</div>